Dragidare/frontend-nanodegree-arcade-game/README.md

 Have fun!

-Play here: <a href="https://dragidare.github.io/frontend-nanodegree-arcade-game/">A rcade Game Frogger</a>
+Play here: <a href="https://dragidare.github.io/frontend-nanodegree-arcade-game/"> Arcade Game Frogger</a>